kelvintaywl/circleci-orb-version-check/README.md

 This is an unofficial tool (Docker image) that checks your CircleCI config for outdated Orbs used.

-It simply returns 0 if all declared Orbs are of the latest available version, or 1 once an outdated Orb is detected.
+It simply returns 0 if all declared Orbs are of the latest available version, or a non-zero N where N is the number of orbs that can be upgraded.

 ## Usage Examples